fsoubes/FilterRank/rank_filters.md

 # Discussion

 Four rank filter functions have been studied, the median, minimun, maximun and variance one.
 Each one of them have a particular effect.
 The median filter is used to remove speficic noise like salt and pepper.
 The min/max filters are used to show the darkest/brightest points in an image, and are often used before a skeletonize function, at last the variance filter is mainly use to distingish the edges.
+When we compare the quality of the output images between the Fast rank filter functions and the Rank ones, we do not see any difference.

-The results of the benchmark shows that the median filter function has the most complex algorithm beause due to the longest time execution.
-The max/minx filter functions have quite the same algorithm and this one is less complex than the median one. the variance filter function algorithm is the fastest one between those studied.
+The results of the benchmark on execution speed shows that the median filter function has the most complex algorithm due to the longest time's execution.
+The max/minx filter functions have quite the same algorithm and this one is less complex than the median.
+The variance filter function algorithm is the fastest one between those studied.
 There is some variation between 8 bit and RGB image, this was expected because of the complexity of an RGB image compared to an 8 bit image.

+The results of the benchmark on memory usage shows that there is almost no differences between Rank filter and Fast filter functions.
+Also the results shows that the variance filter is the one with the hightest memory usage.
+Even if the algorithms are different this do not affect the memory usage.

 # Conclusion